-According to study results, 62.6% of study sample were moxifloxacinresistant isolates and only 30.1% were sensitive.

-Moxifloxacin treatment failure is being increasingly reported, particularly in the Asia-Pacific region along with increasing detection rates of resistance mutations^[12].
+According to the study results, 62.6% of study sample were moxifloxacin resistant isolates and only 30.1% were sensitive.
+Moxifloxacin treatment failure is being increasingly reported, particularly in the Asia-Pacific region.
+Fluoroquinolone resistance is rare in North America.
+Surveillance studies in the United States from 1987 to 2009 demonstrated low rates of resistance to